The finishing.com Hotline -- Serious Education ... plus the most fun you can have in metal finishing

 hotel industry - Key West, Florida

-I just tried using WD-40 on my dark brown oxidized aluminum window frames & it improved their appearance quite a bit.
+I just tried using WD-40 [linked by editor to product info at Amazon] on my dark brown oxidized aluminum window frames & it improved their appearance quite a bit.
 Worth a try!Sherrye Anderson

 - San Diego, California